Carcinus maenas: Ecology

 Carcinus maenas can live in all types of protected and semiprotected marine and estuarine habitats, including those with mud, sand, or rock substrates, submerged aquatic vegetation, and emergent marsh, although soft bottoms are preferred.
-C. maenas is euryhaline, meaning it can tolerate a wide range in salinity (from 4 to 52 ‰), and survive in temperatures of 0 to 30 C. The wide salinity range allows C. maenas to survive in the lower salinities found in estuaries, and the wide temperature range allows it to survive in extremely cold climates beneath the ice in winter.
-A molecular biological study using the COI gene found genetic differentiation between the North Sea and the Bay of Biscay, and even more strongly between the populations in Iceland and the Faroe Islands vs. those elsewhere.
+Adult specimens of C. maenas are euryhaline, meaning they can tolerate a wide range in salinity (from 4 to 52 ‰), and survive in temperatures of 0 to 30 C. The wide salinity range allows C. maenas to survive in the lower salinities found in estuaries, and the wide temperature range allows it to survive in extremely cold climates beneath the ice in winter.
+Early life stages are more constrained in their tolerances; for example, larvae survive from hatch to metamorphosis to megalopa at temperatures between 12 and 27 °C. A molecular biological study using the COI gene found genetic differentiation between the North Sea and the Bay of Biscay, and even more strongly between the populations in Iceland and the Faroe Islands vs. those elsewhere.
 This suggests that C. maenas is unable to cross deeper water.
+Different native populations of C. maenas differ in traits such as larval and adult thermal tolerance, larval salinity tolerance, and body mass at hatching and at metamorphosis.

-Females can produce up to 185,000 eggs, and larvae develop offshore in several stages before their final moult to juvenile crabs in the intertidal zone.
+Females can produce more than 400,000 eggs, and larvae develop offshore in several stages before their final moult to juvenile crabs in the intertidal zone.
 Young crabs live among seaweeds and seagrasses, such as Posidonia oceanica, until they reach adulthood.